-Coronavirus (COVID-19) has resulted in cancelled events and reduced physical interaction.
-These restrictions are critical to support public health, but we understand they will be leaving students feeling upset about being unable to access their friends and usual activities.
-It can be helpful to remind students that there are things they can do to help deal with the current uncertainty.
+Coronavirus (COVID-19) can lead to cancelled events and reduced physical interaction.
+While these restrictions are critical to support public health, we understand they can leave students feeling upset about being unable to see their friends and doing their usual activities.
+It can be helpful to remind students that there are things they can do to help deal with situations like these.

 By the end of the lesson, students will be able to: